NMU Dining Sustainability Initiatives

 NMU Dining Services is committed to maintaining sustainable practices throughout our various locations.
 We have partnered with a number of local businesses and organizations to provide fresh, healthy food on campus.
 We are proud to support the economy by purchasing locally.

-Additionally, we are actively working to reduce wasted resources and incorporate more environment friendly products into our business.
+Additionally, we are actively working to reduce wasted resources and incorporate more environmentally friendly products into our business.
 Our dedication to sustainability is an important and exciting aspect of NMU Dining Services.

 You’re not the only one with lots of friends.
 We have great relationships with all of these local businesses.